0

 Where the Money Goes

-The wheel face is only the visible part.
-The real cost is in the decisions before cutting metal: design stage, FEA validation, CNC time, spoke depth, pad height, barrel clearance, finish work, and not messing up the fitment.
+The wheel face is just what you see.
+The real cost sits in the decisions before metal gets cut: design, FEA, CNC time, spoke depth, pad height, barrel clearance, finish work.
+And not messing up the fitment.

 Kevin Wang working on LFI forged wheel design stage before CNC production